-First boot your device into ‘fastboot’ mode by holding down the Power and Volume Down keys when starting up, then go to your computer and open up the Command Prompt or Terminal in the same folder where you saved the Android SDK.
+- Step Five: Boot your device into ‘fastboot’ mode by holding down the Power and Volume Down keys when starting up, then go to your computer and open up the Command Prompt or Terminal in the same folder where you saved the Android SDK.
 Your phone’s manufacturer may require you to enter a key at this point, so it’s best to search online for your particular phone brand and how to do it.

 - Step Six: Once you’ve found and entered the right key for your device, you can simply reboot it and type in a command in the Command Prompt to unlock it.
 This is often ‘fastboot oem unlock’ or something similar.
 You may need to do a bit of additional search for your particular phone model, as multiple brands and smartphones use Android as their operating system.